ziberlit/reactive-rest-api/README.md

 ## Prerequisites

-- [Java 17 Development Kit (JDK 17)]
+- Java 17 Development Kit (JDK 17)
-- [curl or or whichever other tool you would use to make API calls]
+- curl or whichever other tool you would use to make API calls

 ## Installation